-The UNESCO has recently declarated as an Intangible Cultural Heritage the wind and the right to watch the stars.
-In Med-O-Med we want to join this beautiful statement on the importance of tangible and intangible value in nature.
+This is a call for the recognition of the wind and the stars as an Intangible Cultural Heritage.
+Through Med-O-Med, we want to join this beautiful statement on the importance of tangible and intangible value in nature.
 In 2007, we already supported the Starlight program for the protection of dark skies and the fight against light pollution, and expressed our commitment to integrate this perspective into our own projects, thus contributing to the preservation of an ecologically sustainable planet.

 Astronomy holds an important place in the Sacred Quran.
 The sky and stars are understood not only as an example of beauty and divine generosity, but also as an important tool for the direction of travellers and a fundamental pillar in the elaboration of the calendar.

 For this reason, Muslims had a crucial importance in the promotion and spreading of this science, both through the translation of classical texts and their introduction to the West during the al-Andalus period, and through their promotion as one of the rational sciences, subject of study for this civilization.
 Examples of these are the House of Wisdom (9th – 13th century) or, in Madrid (Spain), Maslama al-Mairity (10th century), a prominent astronomer responsible for the translation Ptolomeo’s works and the introduction and adaptation of al-Khwarizmi’s astronomical tables, essential for the understanding of the size of the Earth.

 Likewise, Medieval Muslim created several astronomical tools such as the astrolabe and the armillary sphere.
 They also discovered many stars and constellations, such as Aldebaran, Altair, Betelgueuse, Merak…